maiziezhoulab/VolcanoSV/README.md

 If the volcanosv-asm pipeline is executed successfully and completely, your final contig file should have roughly the same size as the Hifi_L2_contigs.fa from zenodo.
 For more detailed information of the assemblers, you can [click here](Assemblers.md).
 #### Single chromosome mode VolcanoSV Assembly-Hybrid
 Different assemblers have different power for recovering segmental duplications or other complex regions.
 It is sometimes better to use different assemblers for different regions.
-We provide a hybrid mode: you can input a BED file, and specify a "in-BED" assembler and a "out-BED" assembler.
+We provide a hybrid mode: you can input a BED file, and specify an "in-BED" assembler and an "out-BED" assembler.
 The phase blocks that overlap with the BED file will be assembled using the in-BED assembler, while the rest will be assembled by the out-BED assembler.
 The code for this mode is `${path_to_volcanosv}/bin/VolcanoSV-asm/volcanosv-asm_hybrid.py`.

-For example, if you provide a 'segdups.bed`, and want to use hicanu for the segdup region and hifiasm for the other regions, you can use the code below:
+For example, if you provide a 'segdups.bed`, and want to use hicanu for the segdup regions and hifiasm for the other regions, you can use the code below:

 ```